Insiders Guide to Truffles in Italy- By Simona Piccinelli, Italy Specialist

 Truffles are a gourmet delicacy, one of the most expensive and desired in the world.
-Foodies swoon over them, international top chefs search them out and bid for them at auction, and truffles are without a doubt one of the priciest and most precious foodstuffs on the planet.
+Foodies swoon over them, international top chefs search them out and bid for them at auction, and truffles are undoubtedly one of the priciest and most precious foodstuffs on the planet.

 The word “truffle” has a Latin origin.
 It comes from the word “tuber,” which means “lump.”
 Over the centuries, it evolved to become “tufer,” and all the European terms derive from that: tartufi (Italy), trufa (Spain), truffe (France), Trüffel (Germany), trufa (Portugal), trufel (Poland), tryffle (Sweden), only to name a few.

 We need to dust off those biology books we studied at school!
 Like all fungi, truffles come from spores.
 In spring, the spores in the soil germinate and produce fragile filaments around the roots of specific trees.
-At the end of spring/summer, these filaments colonize the plant’s roots and grow special “organs,” called mycorrhiza, which provides the fungus with relatively constant and direct access to carbohydrates and glucose, and sucrose from the plant.
+At the end of spring/summer, these filaments colonize the plant’s roots and grow special “organs” called mycorrhiza, which provide the fungus with relatively constant and direct access to carbohydrates, glucose, and sucrose from the plant.
 In return, the plant gains the benefits of higher absorptive capacity for water and mineral nutrients.
 In fall/winter, mycorrhizas push the vegetative part of the fungus, called mycelium, to grow, and this will become the fruiting body of the fungus, namely the truffle.

-As truffles are underground, they cannot spread spores in the air; that’s why they have a distinctive and strong scent.
+As truffles are underground, they cannot spread spores in the air, so they have a distinctive and strong scent.
 This aroma attracts some animals (pigs, dogs, squirrels, rats, foxes, moles, etc.); they eat the truffle, and spore dispersal is guaranteed.

-Trees species that “produce” white truffles include poplar, oak, linden, sometimes also hazel.
+Tree species that “produce” white truffles include poplar, oak, linden, and sometimes hazel.
 Truffles prefer argillaceous or calcareous soils, which are well-drained.
 They require a chilly, humid microclimate, with average temperatures of 6°C/42.8 F.

 White truffle, the precious Tuber Magnatum Pico, is not common nor easy to find; the only places in the world where you can find it are Northern Italy (Piedmont), Central Italy (Tuscany, Marche, Umbria), and in small areas of Istria and Slovenia.
 The best, most coveted white truffles are the ones from Alba, Acqualagna, and San Miniato.

-You can find Black truffles in Europe (Italy, Spain, France, Greece, Turkey), in Northern Africa, in New Zealand, in Asia, and America.
+You can find Black truffles in Europe (Italy, Spain, France, Greece, Turkey), Northern Africa, New Zealand, Asia, and America.

-All over the world, you have many kinds of truffles, of which 63 are the ones classified as Tuber.
-You have about 25 different truffles in Italy, but only 9 of them are cataloged as edible.
+All over the world, you have many kinds of truffles, of which 63 are classified as Tuber.
+You have about 25 different truffles in Italy, but only nine are cataloged as edible.
 Each kind of truffle has its own season.

 Usually, you are not allowed to hunt truffles from the end of August to the middle of September.

 The main difference you can see is, of course, how they look.
-White truffles have a smooth layer, from white to ochre color outside and white- hazelnut color inside.
+White truffles have a smooth layer, from white to ochre color outside and white-hazelnut color inside.
 Black truffles have a rough, black, or dark brown rind.
-Inside it is white – hazelnut if it is summer black truffle, black or dark grey if winter black truffle.
+Inside, it is white – hazelnut if it is a summer black truffle, black or dark grey if it is a winter black truffle.

 But the most important difference is their aroma.
-White truffles have a stronger aroma, a wider range of perfumes, and a “symphony” of scents: garlic, honey, spices, hay, to name a few.
-Black truffles have a less powerful smell and are less complex, more reminiscent of mushroom, soil, underbrush.
+White truffles have a more intense aroma, a more comprehensive range of perfumes, and a “symphony” of scents: garlic, honey, spices, and hay, to name a few.
+Black truffles have a less powerful smell and are less complex and more reminiscent of mushrooms, soil, and underbrush.

 Do not forget that white truffles are less common than black ones and can be found in a very limited area because they need a precise microclimate and tree roots to grow.
 That’s why the price is also very different.
-White truffle can cost up to 7 or 10 times more than the black one.
+White truffles cost up to 7 or 10 times more than the black ones.

 In previous centuries, pigs were used to go truffle hunting, especially female swine, particularly attracted to the truffle´s heady scent.
 They were hard to control, though, as being pigs, it was difficult to stop them from gobbling up the precious truffles.

-Truffle pigs have now generally been replaced by truffle dogs, as dogs are easier to manage, train, and more disciplined.
+Truffle dogs have generally replaced truffle pigs, as dogs are easier to manage, train, and more disciplined.

-You don’t really have truffle hunting dog breeds as such, but some feature qualities particularly suitable for this activity.
-Pointing breeds – such as a pointer, Italian Bracco, Italian Spinone, Setter, Cocker Spaniel – are perfect, even more so if the dog comes from a crossbreed.
-Recently, the Lagotto breed and the Labrador breed have also proven very popular in Italy.
+You don’t have truffle hunting dog breeds as such, but some feature qualities are particularly suitable for this activity.
+Pointing breeds – such as a pointer, Italian Bracco, Italian Spinone, Setter, and Cocker Spaniel – are perfect, even more so if the dog comes from a crossbreed.
+The Lagotto and Labrador breeds have recently proven very popular in Italy.

 To be a good truffle hunter, a dog needs an excellent sense of smell, endurance, intelligence, learning ability, and adaptability.

 The best way to be sure to buy a good truffle is to know the truffle hunter or the truffle trader and to trust his honesty and accuracy, as we can do now, after many years of cooperation with our “truffle partners”!
-This, of course, is not always possible, so here some guidelines: first of all, try to buy fresh truffles at well known, certified markets, fair, and auctions and check the average price on the market for that specific year and kind of truffle you want to buy; then check the truffle with your sight, touch, and smell.
+This, of course, is not always possible, so here are some guidelines: first of all, try to buy fresh truffles at well-known, certified markets, fairs, and auctions and check the average price on the market for that specific year and kind of truffle you want to buy; then check the truffle with your sight, touch, and smell.

 Visual examination: